-- A. A Mediator shall provide each party or each party's representative true and complete information about mediation fees, expenses and any other actual or potential charges that may be incurred in connection with a mediation. - 1.
-If a Mediator charges fees, the Mediator should develop them in light of all relevant factors, including the type and complexity of the matter, the qualifications of the mediator, the time required and the rates customary for such mediation services. - 2.
-A Mediator's fee arrangement should be in writing and provided to the parties prior to the mediation unless the parties request otherwise. - B. A mediator shall not charge fees in a manner that impairs a mediator's impartiality. - 1.
-A Mediator shall not enter into a fee agreement which is contingent upon the result of the mediation or amount of the settlement. - 2.
-While a Mediator may accept unequal fee payments from the parties, a Mediator should not use fee arrangements that adversely impact the Mediator's ability to conduct a mediation in an impartial manner.
+- A Mediator shall provide each party or each party's representative true and complete information about mediation fees, expenses and any other actual or potential charges that may be incurred in connection with a mediation. - a) If a Mediator charges fees, the Mediator should develop them in light of all relevant factors, including the type and complexity of the matter, the qualifications of the mediator, the time required and the rates customary for such mediation services. - b) A Mediator's fee arrangement should be in writing and provided to the parties prior to the mediation unless the parties request otherwise.provided to the parties prior to the mediation unless the parties request otherwise - A mediator shall not charge fees in a manner that impairs a mediator's impartiality. - a) A Mediator shall not enter into a fee agreement which is contingent upon the result of the mediation or amount of the settlement. - b) While a Mediator may accept unequal fee payments from the parties, a Mediator should not use fee arrangements that adversely impact the Mediator's ability to conduct a mediation in an impartial manner.